Azure/AzureAD-App-Docs/articles/en-us/screensteps/sso_configure.md

     a.
 Click **Upload new SAML Certificate file**, and then upload the certificate, which you have **[Downloaded Azure AD Signing Certifcate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)** from Azure portal.

-	b.
-Paste **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl% value, which you have copied from the Azure portal into the **Remote Login URL** textbox.
+	b. in the **Remote Login URL** textbox, paste **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl% value, which you have copied from the Azure portal .

 	c.
-Paste **Azure AD Sign Out URL** : %metadata:singleSignOutServiceUrl% value, which you have copied from the Azure portal into the **Log out URL** textbox.
+In the **Log out URL** textbox, paste **Azure AD Sign Out URL** : %metadata:singleSignOutServiceUrl% value which you have copied from the Azure portal.

 	d.
 Select a **Group** to assign users to when they are provisioned.